Dark Neutrinos and a Three Portal Connection to the Standard Model: Three portal phenomenology

-\paragraph{Dark scalar searches} For the scalar portal, the coupling $\lambda_{\Phi H}$ is rather weakly bound by electroweak precision data and the measurement of the Higgs invisible decay at the level of $\lambda_{\Phi H} \lesssim 0.1$~\cite{Sirunyan:2018owy}.
+For the scalar portal, the coupling $\lambda_{\Phi H}$ is rather weakly bound by electroweak precision data and the measurement of the Higgs invisible decay at the level of $\lambda_{\Phi H} \lesssim 0.1$~\cite{Sirunyan:2018owy}.
 For processes involving $\lambda_{\Phi H}$, the physical observables are suppressed by mass insertions due to the nature of the Higgs interaction.
-Nevertheless, if $\varphi^\prime$ decays to $\nu_h$ states, this scalar may also lead to multi-lepton signatures inherited from $\nu_h$ decays, potentially also in the form of displaced vertices.
+Nevertheless, $\varphi^\prime$ may decay to a pair of $\nu_h$ states and lead to multi-lepton signatures inherited from $\nu_h$ decays, potentially also in the form of displaced vertices.
+For this reason, bounds on visible decays of $\varphi^\prime$ no longer apply, and the parameter space $(m_{\varphi^\prime},\sin{\theta})$ is wide open when $\varphi^\prime \to \nu_h \nu_h \to$ visible happens in the cm scale.

-In the limiting case of a neutrinophilic model ($\chi=\lambda_{\Phi H}=0$), the vector and scalar particles present a challenge for detection.
-Nonetheless, if light, they can be searched for in meson decays~\cite{Laha:2013xua,Bakhti:2017jhm} and at neutrino experiments~\cite{Bakhti:2018avv}.